boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/sample/dashboard-embedding/javascript.md

     </tr>
     </tbody>
     </table>
-* Open the terminal in Visual Studio code and run this command to install the `http-server` package, which enables the sample to run a local HTTP server.
+* Please open the terminal in Visual Studio code and run the following command to install the `http-server` package.
+This package allows the sample to run on a local HTTP server.
     ```bash
         npm install -g http-server
     ```
-* Run this command to initiate the HTTP server on a specific port(eg. `http-server -p 5555`)
+* Please execute this command to start the HTTP server on a designated port (eg. `http-server -p 5555`).
     ```bash
         http-server -p <port number>
     ```
-    > **NOTE:** Replace `<port number>` with the desired port number
+    > **NOTE:** Replace `<port number>` with the desired port number.
-* Once the server runs, open your web browser and navigate to the `DashboardListing.html` file(eg. `http://localhost:5555/DashboardListing.html`).
+* After the server is running, open your web browser and go to the `DashboardListing.html` file, for example, `http://localhost:5555/DashboardListing.html`.

     ![DashboardListingSample](/static/assets/iFrame-based/sample/images/dashboard-sample.png)

 ## How the Sample works

-* Making a request to retrieve the embed details of the `embedConfig.json` file by using the `fetch()` function in `Properties.js`.
+* To retrieve the embed details of the `embedConfig.json` file, a request is made using the `fetch()` function in `Properties.js`.
 If the `embedConfig.json` file cannot be found, the `showErrorPopup()` function will throw an error.

     ![Dashboard_iframe_js_embedconfigScript](/static/assets/iFrame-based/sample/images/dashboard-embedconfigfetch.png)

-* The `getToken()` function generates a user authorization token using the user's email and embedded secret key from the `apiRequest` object in `Properties.js`.
-This token will be used for listing, rendering, and designing the dashboard.
+* The `getToken()` function generates an authorization token for the user using their email and the embedded secret key from the `apiRequest` object in `Properties.js`.
+This token will be utilized for listing, rendering, and designing the dashboard.
 The obtained token is stored in the `accessToken` variable.

     ![Dashboard_iframe_js_gettoken](/static/assets/iFrame-based/sample/images/dashboard-gettoken.png)

-* The `showDashboardListing()` function in `DashboardListing.js` makes a GET request to the `dashboardServerApiUrl +"/v2.0/items?ItemType=dashboard"` endpoint with the `accessToken` as the authorization header.
+* The `showDashboardListing()` function in `DashboardListing.js` sends a GET request to the `dashboardServerApiUrl +"/v2.0/items?ItemType=dashboard"` endpoint with the `accessToken` as the authorization header.
 The `accessToken` is obtained from the `getToken()` function.

     ![Dashboard_iframe_js_DashboardListing](/static/assets/iFrame-based/sample/images/dashboard-listing.png)

-* Dashboards List retrieved from sever, then we would create the items based on the list.
+* The dashboards list is retrieved from the server, and then we create the items based on the list.

 ###  Viewing an existing Dashboard

-* The `renderDashboard()` method in `DashboardListing.js` is invoked to render the dashboard.
-It passes the dashboard ID, dashboard name, and category name in the embed URL.
-We obtain the required value from the attribute when the user clicks on the dashboard and create the embed URL using this value.
-We then append this code into the application.
+* The `renderDashboard()` method in `DashboardListing.js` is called to display the dashboard.
+It includes the dashboard ID, name, and category in the embedded URL.
+We retrieve the necessary value from the attribute when the user clicks on the dashboard and construct the embedded URL using this value.
+We subsequently append this code to the application.

     ![Dashboard_iframe_js_view](/static/assets/iFrame-based/sample/images/dashboard-view-code.png)

 ### Creating a new Dashboard

-* When the `Create` button is clicked on the dashboard page, the `openDesignerForCreate()` function in `DashboardListing.js` is activated.
-This function sets up the environment for creating a dashboard by removing existing content.
-Subsequently, it generates an embedded view using an `<iframe>` element that directs to the dashboard designer page.
+* When the `Create` button is clicked on the dashboard page, the `openDesignerForCreate()` function in `DashboardListing.js` is triggered.
+This function prepares the environment for creating a dashboard by removing any existing content.
+Afterwards, it generates an embedded view using an `<iframe>` element that redirects to the dashboard designer page.

 	![Dashboard_create_button](/static/assets/iFrame-based/sample/images/dashboard-create-page.png)